Foreword

 Some LoongArch instructions have identical semantics as their RISC-V counterparts; some of the architectural features are similar as well.
 For example:

-• The PIC-related pcaddu12i behaves the same as the RISC-V auipc.
+behaves the same as the RISC-Vauipc

-• LoongArch’s privileged resources live in the CSR space, and the CSR concept obviously comes from RISC-V. This is already the case back to 3A5000’s predecessor, 3A4000.
+are semantically similar to their RISC-V counterparts in that they all return values from a constant-frequency counter. - LoongArch’s privileged resources live in the CSR space, and the CSR concept obviously comes from RISC-V. This is already the case back to 3A5000’s predecessor, 3A4000.

-• RISC-V originally defined 4 privilege levels (from high to low, Machine/Hypervisor/Supervisor/User; Hypervisor was later removed), and LoongArch defines 4 too (from high to low, PLV0/PLV1/PLV2/PLV3).
+- RISC-V originally defined 4 privilege levels (from high to low, Machine/Hypervisor/Supervisor/User; Hypervisor was later removed), and LoongArch defines 4 too (from high to low, PLV0/PLV1/PLV2/PLV3).
 However, LoongArch OSes run at the highest level of PLV0, while it is recommended for RISC-V OSes to run at the Supervisor level.

 And these are possible influences of RISC-V to LoongArch as well.